-The likelihood of you delivering your child on Christmas Eve or Christmas Day is super rare.
-Because of the hustle and bustle and overall feeling of togetherness this time of the year brings – parents are most likely to CONCEIVE their children during this time.
+The likelihood of you delivering your child on Christmas Eve or Christmas Day is rare.
+Because of the hustle and bustle and overall feeling of togetherness, this time of the year brings, parents are likely to CONCEIVE their children during this time.
 Those holiday days are two of the rarest birthdays!
-So, while your child may hit an age that they feel overshadowed by all that December brings, you can remind them that they are very special.
+So, while your child may hit an age where they feel overshadowed by all that December brings, you can remind them that they are very special.
 They were your gift, tied with a rare red bow!

 2. Even-Keeled Kids

 Now, this is bound to make Moms of December-born babes smile.
 Babies born in December tend to be more even-keeled.
 According to a study published in The Atlantic, “those born in the winter were significantly less prone to irritable temperament than those born at other times of the year.”
 These kids may show more patience and less frustration and are overall less irritable.
 This means you may have a kid who fits in naturally and tends to go with the flow.
 If this is your first child, still don’t let it fool you.
 You know what they say about that second child!
 We have no way of knowing if this information is proven true – but we hope it is for your sake.
 Either way, we’re sure they will be a fabulous kid!

 Your new December baby will have two flowers, the Narcissus and Holly, representing their birth month.
 The Narcissus flowers come in a range, but December is specifically represented by the Paperwhite, which grows in winter.
 It’s a cute little flower with a yellow center and six paperwhite petals.
 It represents love and being true to yourself and the one you love.
 According to Farmers Almanac, paperwhites show that you want your beloved to “stay just the way they are.”